Mike Williamson (footballer): Newcastle United

 Williamson signed for Newcastle United on 27 January 2010 for an undisclosed fee.
 He made his debut the same day at St James' Park in a 2–0 win over Crystal Palace, in which he played the full 90 minutes and won the Man of the Match award in the process.
 On 28 January it was revealed that he was initially signed on an emergency loan deal in order for him to play the previous day, with the deal then finalised and Williamson signing a three-and-a-half-year contract.

 On 3 December 2010, Williamson signed a new five-and-a-half-year contract extension with the club, which ran until 2016.
 For the remainder of the season, he formed a reliable partnership with Fabricio Coloccini in the absence of the injured Steven Taylor.

 With Newcastle's return to the Premier League, Williamson continued to be Coloccini's first-choice partner and managed to keep Taylor on the bench until an injury ended his run in the starting eleven.
-He made his comeback against Sunderland in the second matchday of the 2011–12 season but was ruled out again with consecutive arm and ankle injuries.
+Despite this he managed 32 first team appearances, and 29 in the Premier League, across the 2010–11 season.
+The following season, 2011–12, consecutive arm and ankle injuries hampered his first team opportunities and he was out of the first team between late August and late December.

+At the end of the 2013–14 season, Williamson was named as Newcatle's Player of the Year.
 On 30 August 2014, Williamson scored his first goal for the club in a 3–3 home league draw against Crystal Palace, tapping the ball in after teammate Rolando Aarons struck the post.

 On 3 May 2015, Williamson was sent off picking up a second yellow after a late challenge on Jamie Vardy, as Newcastle lost 3–0 to Leicester City, their eighth defeat in a row.
 After the match, Newcastle manager John Carver accused Williamson of deliberately getting himself sent off, which Williamson strongly denied.